 How do demonstratives improve essay cohesion?

-This is the second and final lesson about Demonstratives.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Demonstratives.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the key features of demonstrative determiners

 – Discuss how demonstrative pronouns affect essay cohesion